Dungeon Master (video game): Development

 Originally, Dungeon Master was started with the name Crystal Dragon coded in Pascal, and targeted the Apple II platform.
 Doug Bell and Andy Jaros (Artwork) began development in their development studio PVC Dragon, before they joined in 1983 FTL Games.
 It was finished there in C programming language and published in 1987 for the Atari ST first.
-A slightly updated Amiga version was released the following year, which was the first video game to use 3D sound effects.
+A slightly updated Amiga version ported by Phil Mercurio was released the following year, which was the first video game to use 3D sound effects.

-Dungeon Master was ported later to many platforms like PC, Apple IIGS, TurboGrafx-CD, SNES, Sharp X68000, PC-9801 and FM Towns.
+Dungeon Master was ported later to many platforms like PC (including support for the FTL Sound Adapter, a parallel port DAC external soundcard that is compatible with Atari joystick port controllers), Apple IIGS, TurboGrafx-CD, SNES, Sharp X68000, PC-9801 and FM Towns.
 The game was also translated from English into German, French, Japanese, Chinese and Korean.

 According to "The Definitive CDTV Retrospective: Part II" by Peter Olafson, Dungeon Master was ported to the Amiga CDTV but this version was never completed because FTL could not obtain reliable information from Commodore about saving games to memory cards.

-Dungeon Master was also ported to Macintosh but never released.
+A Macintosh version was developed but not released.
 There exists a prototype for the Atari Lynx under the name Dungeon Slayers.

 The packaging cover art was designed and illustrated by David R. Darrow, for which Andy Jaros posed as the leftmost character pulling on the torch.
 The woman in the scene was Darrow's wife, Andrea, and the muscular man in the background is unknown, but hired by Darrow from a local fitness club.
 The painting itself is 25 to 30 inches high and doesn’t contain the word "Master".
 Darrow’s painting portrays a scene from the prologue in the manual for Dungeon Master.
 It shows the three (or four) main characters' last few minutes alive, and is a portrayal of the player’s challenge to defeat the antagonist, Lord Chaos.
 The heroes in the painting are Halk the Barbarian, Syra Child of Nature, Alex Ander – and Nabi the Prophet who’s been reduced to a bunch of skulls.

 A soundtrack album, titled Dungeon Master: The Album, was released later.
 This album featured music composed by Darrell Harvey, Rex Baca, and Kip Martin.
 The original ST version and its faithful Amiga and PC ports contain no music.
 The album features music composed for the FM Towns game, as well as FM Towns version of Chaos Strikes Back, and some original tracks that were inspired by the games.